Monday, May 19, 2025

 After hearing about President Biden’s diagnosis, I am a little more worried about Cowboy and what showed up in his blood test, and that mail‑in test that came back positive.

-It goes behind Fred, although you can just barely see it.
+We hung it behind Fred, although you can just barely see it.

 And yes, a cinder block holds Fred up.

-I got tired of going out every other day and picking Fred up off the ground
+I got tired of going out every other day and picking Fred up off the ground.

 We made it home at noon.